top of page

 Sycamore Fig on the banks of the Talek River, Maasai Mara, Kenya

-we protect what we know and love
+We protect what we know and love

 "Education, if it means anything, should not take people away from the land, but instill in them even more respect for it, because educated people are in a position to understand what is being lost."